-In previous Varicent articles, we’ve talked at length about all of those sales pipeline stages and metrics, what they mean to your sales team, and how best to manage them; which is invaluable advice worth referencing.
-Now, we’re delving a little deeper with some sales pipeline analysis, so you can better understand the sales pipeline and manage it in a way that heralds sales success and growth.
+In previous Varicent articles, we’ve talked at length about sales pipelines and what they mean to your sales team.
+Now, we’re delving a little deeper with some sales pipeline analysis, so you can better understand the sales pipeline and its benefits and be clear on how it differs from the sales funnel and sales forecasts.
+We’ll also look at sales pipeline management best practices and how the right pipeline CRM software can help you manage and measure your pipeline in a way that heralds sales success and growth.

-- View of how to allocate resources to support sales
+- Clarity on how to allocate resources to support sales

-- Analysis of the sales strategy is working for your business, and what isn’t
+- An analysis of whether the sales strategy is working for your business

-- Frames where you are from your KPIs and targets.
+- Insight into where you are in terms of your KPIs and targets

 Sales Pipeline vs Sales Forecast